Topdu/OpenOCR/README.md

 ______________________________________________________________________

-Yiming Lei ([pretto0](https://github.com/pretto0)) and Xingsong Ye ([YesianRohn](https://github.com/YesianRohn)) from the [FVL](https://fvl.fudan.edu.cn) Laboratory, Fudan University, under the guidance of Professor Zhineng Chen, completed the majority of the algorithm reproduction work.
+Yiming Lei ([pretto0](https://github.com/pretto0)) and Xingsong Ye ([YesianRohn](https://github.com/YesianRohn)) from the [FVL](https://fvl.fudan.edu.cn) Laboratory, Fudan University, with guidance from Professor Zhineng Chen, completed the majority work of the algorithm reproduction.
 Grateful for their outstanding contributions.

 ### Scene Text Detection (STD)